Tithing: Fact, Fiction, or Fraud?

 "And the Lord spoke to Moses in mount Sinai, saying, Speak to the children of Israel, and say to them, When you come into the land which I give you, then shall the land keep a sabbath to the lord" (KJV).

 Only when the Israelites entered into the land that God would give them were they to keep the land rest and the Jubilee.
-This is an extremely important point because it clearly shows that some of the law of God concerning national Israel requires that the Israelites live in the land of their inheritance.
+This is an extremely important point because it clearly shows that some of the law of God about national Israel requires that the Israelites live in the land of their inheritance.

 Although the law of tithing was given to the Israelites while they were sojourning in the wilderness, no tithes were collected from them during this time, because there was no increase to tithe on.
 The Israelites were nomads in the land.
 They wandered from place to place with their flocks and herds.